UserOfManyNames/battleships/README.md

 # Pjoject-31
 --Battleships--

-Instructions are in the report.
+Instructions for the game are in the report.